judsonlmoore/judsonlmoore.com/_posts/lifesytle/2016-01-25-high-tech-resume-tips.markdown

 ---
 title:						High tech tips for any resume
+description:			Resume writing is an art form.
+Use these clever resume tips to show that you understand the technology and think outside of the box.
 categories:				lifestyle
 tags:
   - lifestyle
   - whileyoung
-excerpt:					Resume writing is an art form.
-Use these clever resume tips to show that you understand the technology and think outside of the box.
 image:						/assets/images/2016/01/resume-writing-man-notebook-laptop-1.jpg
 ---